sntakirutimana72/syai.wayfare/README.md

-# Way-Farer
+# WayFarer
-Created under the recommendation of Andela for Fellowship Cycle 9 Program
+Created under the recommendation of Andela for Fellowship-Program Cycle 9

+# WayFare UI architecture
+The App comprises of Graphical User Interfaces - GUIs, which are